William Flynn Martin: International studies

 William Martin was elected to membership in the Council on Foreign Relations in 1983 and chaired the CFR’s energy security group from 1994 to 2004.
 In 1987, he was lead author in a Trilateral Commission report on Maintaining Energy Security in a Global Context.

 He also served as a member of the Board and head of development committee of the World Resources Institute.
 In 2000, he joined NSC colleague Roger Robinson and the Czech President Vaclav Havel to create the Robinson-Martin security scholars program of the Prague Security Studies Institute.
 In 2004, he joined the Nobel Prize recipient Joseph Stiglitz to chair a working group on energy for the DPRK for the United Nations.
 Mohamed Elbaradei, Director General of the IAEA, appointed Martin to coordinate a study of the future of IAEA which resulted in the report in 2008.
 Long interested in Japan issues, he established the Santa Fe seminar and leaders program to bring distinguished Americans and Japanese together to study the importance of safe nuclear energy.
 In 2013, he had the honor to be the only foreign participant to testify before Japan’s METI on nuclear power in the post Fukushima era.

+US-Japan Energy Institute

+In 2024, Martin founded the US-Japan Energy Institute to prepare an archive of US-Japan Energy relations from the early 1950s onwards with a particular focus on nuclear energy.
+The Institute has received support of the US National Security Archives and the historian's office of the Department of Energy.
+In addition, consultations are held with Japanese electric power companies and the Japanese government, in particular the Ministry of Foreign Affairs, the Ministry of Economics and Industry and the Ministry of Education, Science and Technology.